fledge-iot/fledge/docs/plugin_developers_guide/08_storage.rst

 There are three distinct reasons that JSON is used within the storage layer, these are;

  - The REST API uses JSON to encode the payloads within each API entry point.
 This is the preferred payload type for all REST interfaces in Fledge.
 The option to use XML has been considered and rejected as the vast majority of REST interfaces now use JSON and not XML.
+JSON is generally more compact and easier to read than XML.

  - The interface between the generic storage layer and the plugin also passes requests and results as JSON.
 This is partly to make it compatible with the REST payloads and partly to give the plugin implementer flexibility and the ability to push functionality down to the plugin layer to be able to exploit storage system specific features for greatest efficiency.